aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 ## Task 7: Create a file share in the storage account

+In this task, your creating a file share in the storage account

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Storage Account**, and then select **Storage
    Account** under services.